Bank Rules

 AI suggestions

-Suggestanalyzes categorized transactions and returns counterparty patterns with a ready-to-create rule payload and confidence.- A nightly refresh (and an on-demand Refresh) saves these as suggestions that drive a proactive banner.
+Suggest analyzes categorized transactions and returns counterparty patterns with a ready-to-create rule and confidence.
+A nightly refresh and on-demand Refresh drive a proactive banner.
+Accept materializes a real rule; Skip dismisses it.